cymen/cymen.github.io/_posts/2013-09-12-professionalism-and-finances.md

 you have an obligation to continue to grow and considering new prospects is an important part of your career.

-Note that it important to be discreet about this activity.
+Note that it is important to be discreet about this activity.
 The point is not to go out for an interview and then come back to your employer and try to use that offer to negotiate a raise.
 The point is to know your value on the market so that you are in a good position to negotiate the salary you want for the position